themecloud/rtmail/README.md

 ## Routes

-In can configure your email routes in routes.conf, a route looks like this:
+You can configure your email routes in routes.conf, a route looks like this:
 ```
     {
         "Recipient":".+@example.com",